LaxmiNarayana31/ChatWithDB/README.md

    chatwithdb:latest
 ```

-Notes (Docker):

-- Database drivers that require system libraries (e.g., Oracle Instant Client) may need extra setup in the Docker image.
-The provided Dockerfile includes common runtime packages but you may need to adjust it for your DB.
-- The `schema/` directory inside the container is ephemeral.
-If you want to persist it for debugging, mount a host volume: `-v ${PWD}/schema:/app/schema`.

 ## Security & best practices

 - Do not use production credentials while testing.
 Limit network access to test databases.
-- Treat the `schema/` files as sensitive.
-They are automatically removed after one hour, but still store metadata about your DB.
 - Review generated SQL before executing against critical systems.

 ## License
 No license file is included.
 Add a `LICENSE` if you plan to publish or share this project publicly.
 ---